GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 });
 ```

 By specifying regions in the consent command, you can limit the default behavior of your tags to the specified locations, ensuring compliance with regional data protection regulations.
 For more nuanced control based on user location, delve into the Geographical IDs documentation to enhance your site's [regional specificity](https://developers.google.com/analytics/devguides/collection/protocol/v1/geoid) in consent management.
 For those employing an asynchronous CMP, the `wait_for_update` parameter is a valuable tool that dictates the latency before Google tags send out data, allowing the consent state to be updated.
-This parameter is not necessary for synchronous platforms, where consent determination occurs instantaneously.
+This parameter is unnecessary for synchronous platforms, where consent determination occurs instantaneously.

 #### Update consent state

 As users navigate a website, they may alter their consent preferences.
 The Consent Mode implementation should respond to these interactions by utilizing the `update` command to modify the consent status as soon as possible.
 Maintaining the user's choice throughout their session is equally vital upon obtaining consent.
 Ensure the `update` command is invoked on subsequent pages to reflect their current consent status accurately.

 And remember, it is only necessary to issue updates when there is an actual change in the user's consent status.
-Most CMPs will automatically issue an update command on every page once the user made a consent decision, though.
+Most CMPs will automatically issue an update command on every page once the user has made a consent decision.

 ```javascript
 window.gtag("consent", "update", {